-MFA submitted a comment letter to the U.S. Securities and Exchange Commission (SEC) in response to the proposed rule on short position and short activity reporting.
+WASHINGTON, DC – Managed Funds Association (MFA), the trade association for the hedge fund and global alternative investment industry, today submitted a comment letter to the U.S. Securities and Exchange Commission (SEC) in response to the proposed rule on short sale reporting.
 MFA commends the SEC for proposing public aggregate disclosure of short positions by issuer but calls on the SEC to address significant concerns with the proposed additional private manager-level disclosure regime.

 MFA has long supported the publication of aggregated short position data by issuer on a weekly basis.
 However, the SEC’s proposed rule would implement a duplicative reporting regime for information that is already readily available through existing reporting frameworks.
 MFA anticipates the proposal would impose significant costs, burdens, and risks on market participants, including risk of disclosure of sensitive proprietary information on an attributed basis, while yielding limited incremental benefits to the market.

 MFA’s full comments to the SEC’s proposed rule on Short Position and Short Activity Reporting can be found here and key passages from the letter are available below.

 MFA emphasizes that public short position disclosure aggregated by issuer is beneficial to markets and market participants.
 From the letter:

 “[We] also share the Commission’s view that certain categories of short position data, if collected and reported appropriately, will promote greater risk management among market participants and may facilitate capital formation.
 We believe that transparency of certain aggregate short position data is beneficial to markets and market participants and are supportive of equal access to this information by all investors.”

 MFA argues that the SEC’s proposed collection of manager-level short positions through Form SHO is duplicative as the bulk of the information is already readily available.
 From the letter: